Vision changes after a concussion: when contrast sensitivity tells you something

 Three honest summaries:

 Many post-concussion patients show measurable contrast sensitivity changes — but the pattern isn't perfectly specific.
-Studies of first- and second-order contrast sensitivity in mild traumatic brain injury have documented reductions concentrated in the mid spatial-frequency band (roughly 3 to 12 cpd), which is the same band that's most relevant for face and edge perception under normal lighting.
-These changes can be present even when acuity is intact and even when the brain imaging is unremarkable.
+Reduced contrast sensitivity is one of the visual changes documented after TBI in the review literature, with reductions in some studies reported in the mid spatial-frequency band (roughly 3 to 12 cpd) — the band most relevant for face and edge perception under normal lighting (Greenwald, Kapoor & Singh, 2012).2 These changes can be present even when acuity is intact.
 They are associated with mTBI in published peer-reviewed work, not specific to it — many other things can produce similar patterns, which is why a CSF result is a screening signal rather than a diagnosis.
+Contrast sensitivity is not the only visual-processing measure that shifts subtly after a concussion: changes have also been documented in temporal processing (how quickly the visual system resolves flicker)3 and in visual evoked potentials (the electrical response the visual cortex makes to a patterned stimulus),4 which is part of why the broader picture is described as a set of subtle, multi-modality changes rather than a single signature.

 Oculomotor and accommodative problems are the most common documented sequelae.
-Ciuffreda and colleagues' retrospective sample found that the most frequent post-TBI vision findings were not contrast or acuity changes but problems with how the eyes move and focus — convergence insufficiency, accommodative dysfunction, saccadic intrusion, smooth-pursuit deficits (Ciuffreda et al., 2007).
-A larger military sample studied by Capó-Aponte and colleagues found the same pattern across blast and non-blast injuries: near-vision oculomotor dysfunctions dominated, with convergence and accommodation impairments most common in the early subacute window (Capó-Aponte et al., 2017).
-What this means for a contrast-sensitivity test: a normal CSF curve does not rule out the things that most often go wrong after a concussion.
+Ciuffreda and colleagues' retrospective sample found that the most frequent post-TBI vision findings were not contrast or acuity changes but problems with how the eyes move and focus — convergence insufficiency (the eyes struggle to aim together for near work), accommodative dysfunction (trouble focusing at near), and saccadic and smooth-pursuit deficits (Ciuffreda et al., 2007).1 A larger military sample studied by Capó-Aponte and colleagues found the same broad pattern across blast and non-blast injuries: near-vision binocular dysfunctions — reduced convergence, receded near point of convergence, and reduced accommodation among them — were the more common findings, with the overall profile differing little between injury mechanisms or across post-injury stages (Capó-Aponte et al., 2017).5 What this means for a contrast-sensitivity test: a normal CSF curve does not rule out the things that most often go wrong after a concussion.
 CSF measures one slice; the visual-rehab specialists measure the others.

 The honest framing, then.
 Many post-concussion patients show CSF changes that may correlate with subjective symptoms.
 The measurement is informative as a trend over time on the same setup; less informative as a one-shot number.
 It does not diagnose concussion or persistent post-concussion symptoms — both of those are clinical determinations that depend on history, examination, and judgement that an online test cannot perform.
 And no result, normal or reduced, settles whether your symptoms are "real": they are real because you're experiencing them, regardless of what any particular instrument reads.